"Kojyoko" Persicaria Tinctoria Seed White flowing Indigo

 Sow seeds into tray, prick out and pot on to establish, or sow directly into cells in groups of three or more depending on soil.

 Plant out after the last frost in your region.
 If exposed to wind over long periods (weeks) the leaves will redden, interaction with this particular element could trigger early flowering as would minimal in sunlight.
-Full to partial sun.is best or a minimum of 8 hours.
+Full to partial sun is best or a minimum of 8 hours.
 Have noted indigo grown in locations which offer some shade though the hotter months contain more indigo, therefore offering some shading where necessary is recommended.

 Plant cuttings deep into the soil so that only the new green tips are showing on the surface of the soil and nodes with roots are completely buried.
-Roots at this stage are supporting not only the general growth but also the over all structure of the plants too.
+Roots at this stage are supporting not only the general growth but also the over all structure of the plants too.Therefore as the green end of your plant increases in size new branches will sprout and grow.

 Two to three weeks after planting and in all cases, seedlings or cuttings, pinch out centre leaves, to encouraging bushing further.
+Not absolutely necessary with Kojyoko but good practise in the case of Senbon

 These leaves or tips can then be used to make fresh leaf indigo dye bath.
 The simplest method is to place tips in a bowl, incorporate sea salt with to express the indoxyl, thereby, breaking down the cells walls in the leaf. to release the indoxyl, which contains indican, the precursor of indigo dye.
 This is a fun activity for all age groups, works brilliantly on protein fibres such as silk and wool.
 Wear gloves if you don't want blue hands.